 With a food allergy, your body reacts ‘excessively’ to certain ingredients in your food.
 This can cause annoying and sometimes serious symptoms.
 You can read more about food allergies below.

 In a food allergy, the immune system overreacts to certain proteins in your food and starts making antibodies.
 Proteins that cause this reaction are called allergens.
-Examples of foods containing allergens are: grain products, milk (cow’s milk protein), fish, peanuts, nuts, soy and shellfish.
+Examples of foods containing allergens are grain products, milk (cow’s milk protein), fish, peanuts, nuts, soy, and shellfish.

 A food allergy can be very similar to a food intolerance because in both, gastrointestinal symptoms can occur after eating certain foods.
 There are a wide variety of symptoms and signs that can indicate a food allergy.
 If you suspect you have a food allergy, visit your doctor to have it checked out.
 Examples of symptoms include:

-- Problems with stool (diarrhoea or constipation)
+- Problems with stool (diarrhea or constipation)

 - Pain in the mouth

-- Skin complaints such as itching, eczema and red bumps
+- Skin complaints such as itching, eczema, and red bumps

 - Lung complaints such as tightness of the chest

 People with a pollen allergy or hay fever may experience additional symptoms after eating certain fruits, vegetables, or nuts.
 We call this a cross-reaction.
 With a food allergy, the body’s reaction can sometimes be so severe that it can go into anaphylactic shock; a life-threatening complaint that must be prevented at all costs.